Data Sharing Between Apps

 Publish

-To All Applications
+To All Apps

-To publish a message on a specific topic to all subscribed applications, use the publish()
+To publish a message on a specific topic to all subscribed apps, use the publish() method.
+It accepts the message topic and the data to publish as arguments:

 const topic = "stocks";